-- 1. Specify the parameter you want to vary for each run from the Parameter control.
-If you don't want Berkeley Madonna to change a parameter, choose None. - 2.
-Specify the number of runs you want to perform.
-This number must be between 2 and 1000. - 3.
+- 2. Specify the number of runs you want to perform.
+If you choose to plot each run with Keep Runs Separate, you may run into graphing problems with too many data points.
+If this arises, reduce the number of runs or change your DTOUT so that you plot fewer points per trace. - 3.
 Specify the values you want the parameter to take for the first and last run.
 Enter these values in the Initial Value and Final Value fields, respectively.
 Note that these values must be different. - 4.
 Specify whether the parameter should be varied according to an arithmetic or geometric series by clicking one of the Series Type radio buttons.
 Note that the initial and final values for a geometric series must be nonzero and the same sign. - 5.
 Specify how Berkeley Madonna should process the runs.
 There are three choices: - Keep Runs Separate.
-Berkeley Madonna stores each run separately in memory and adds them to the frontmost unlocked graph window as they complete.
-When all the runs have completed, all unlocked graphs will be redrawn showing each run. - Compute Mean.
-Berkeley Madonna computes the mean of the runs and stores the result as a single run. - Compute Mean ± SD.
-Berkeley Madonna computes the mean and standard deviation of the runs and stores the result as three runs: the first run is the mean, the second is the mean minus the standard deviation, and the third is the mean plus the standard deviation.
-In other words, the second and third runs show the bounds of the area extending one standard deviation on each side of the mean. - 6.
+Berkeley Madonna stores each run separately in memory and plots them on all unlocked graph windows as they complete, even if Overlay Plots is not selected on that graph. - Compute Mean.
+Berkeley Madonna computes the mean value at each time point of all runs and plots the result as a single run. - Compute Mean ± SD.
+Berkeley Madonna computes the mean and standard deviation at each time point of all runs and stores the result as three runs: the first run is the mean, the second is the mean minus the standard deviation, and the third is the mean plus the standard deviation.
+Thus, the second and third runs show the bounds of the area extending one standard deviation on each side of the mean. - 6.
 Click OK to start the runs.

-Note that Berkeley Madonna will add the resulting run(s) to the graph if Overlay Plots is on.
+Note that Berkeley Madonna will add the resulting run(s) to the graph if Overlay Plots is selected.
 If you want any previous runs to be discarded, be sure to turn off Overlay Plots before starting the runs.